cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 					- 3. When the principal penalty imposed is higher than *prisión correccional* no subsidiary imprisonment shall be imposed upon the culprit.
 					- 4. If the principal penalty imposed is not to be executed by confinement in a penal institution, but such penalty is of fixed duration, the convict, during the period of time established in the preceding rules, shall continue to suffer the same deprivations as those of which the principal penalty consists.
 					- 5. The subsidiary personal liability which the convict may have suffered by reason of his insolvency shall not relieve him from the fine in case his financial circumstances should improve.^{As amended by R.A.
 No. 10159, April 10, 2012.}
-		- ### SECTION THREE - Penalties in Which Other Accessory Penalties are Inherent id:: 0604400e-e683-4847-89b4-53ed374095ec
+		- #### SECTION THREE - Penalties in Which Other Accessory Penalties are Inherent id:: 0604400e-e683-4847-89b4-53ed374095ec collapsed:: true
 			- **ARTICLE 40.** *Death — Its Accessory Penalties.*
 			  id:: 79116cc4-637c-48d1-a501-11cabf5f7bc7
 			  collapsed:: true